AbhishekChauhan9036/Solidity-Smart-Contracts/README.md

 - `Lecture14.sol` - Building a Decentralized Application (DApp)
 - `Lecture15.sol` - Advanced Solidity Concepts and Future Scope

+## How to Use

+- Follow the lectures in sequence to build a strong understanding of Solidity.
+- Experiment with the provided code to deepen your learning.
+- Use Hardhat or Truffle for compiling, testing, and deploying smart contracts.

 ## Contributing

 1. Fork the project